DejaVu5792/cybersecurity-notes/labs/kali-linux/nmap/day-3.md

 - Router's device: phone
   - Correct, I used my phone as a hotspot
 - OS details: Android 12 (Linux 5.4)
-  - I didn't expect that Samsung, or Android, is Linux based
+  - I didn't expect that Samsung, or Android specifically, to be Linux-based

 ---